Ohmnivore/HeadRush/README.txt

-Basically, it's a 2D port of Quake-like gameplay built upon an open and moddable engine, inspired from Source engine modding.
+Basically, it's a 2D port of Quake-like gameplay built upon an open and moddable engine, inspired by Source engine modding.

 It's built using Streamy and Flixel.